Last Updated: October 12, 2022

 If you want to be sure, then taste the wine and the food separately, and see how one affects the flavor of another.

 Above everything else, remember that even as you try to pair thoughtfully, the goal is your ultimate enjoyment.
 Hence, go ahead and eat what you like to eat and drink what you want to drink.

 Taste Test: Why not try another "P" food that goes fantastic with wine?
 We won't stall your appetites any longer.
-Read our post here and tell us what your palate thinks afterward -- Paella Wine Pairing: 8 Fine Liquors For 4 Tasty Paella Types.
+Read our post here and tell us what your palate thinks afterward -- Paella Wine Pairing.

 Frequently Asked Questions